Solar Panels & Ice Dams

 But you can’t just go scraping down your solar panels with a yard rake.
 You’ll scratch them up and damage them.
 You don’t even want to use a roof rake, because the hard plastic cutting edge and/or the plastic wheels themselves will almost certainly scratch your solar panels.

 I suggest a gas or electric blower.
 Just whisk the snow off there without applying any direct force to your panels.
 Or you can use a soft bristle brush or broom if you don’t have a blower.
 Depending on the amount of snow (and it’s density), you may have to shovel off a layer of snow first, just make sure to leave a few inches of snow protecting your glass.
 Use your soft bristle broom or blower on the last few inches.

 Every home is different, and every winter is different, but it’s typically the large heavy/wet snowfalls that wreak the most havoc on solar panels.
 There’s a chance you may have to clear your panels a lot during one an epic winter, but that’s a small price to pay for clean energy.

 If your home is prone to ice dams there are a few things you should think about when it comes to installing solar panels.

 - Make sure to install the panel up near the peak of the roof.
 Keep it away from the edge if at all possible.
 Ice dams almost never form near the peak of a roof.
-The idea behind keeping your panels near the peak of your roof is to simply keep them out of the way of us Ice Dam Guys®, should you need us.
+Keeping your panels near the peak of your roof keeps them out of the way of your Ice Dam Guys® technician, should you ever need one.